 Aortic aneurysm is an abnormal expansion of aorta, main artery of the body, due to weakening of its walls.
-Depending on location of aorta aneurysm, disease can be manifested as chest or abdominal pain.
-There can also be dysphonia, dysphagia, edema and cyanosis.
+Abdominal aortic aneurysm is manifested by abdominal pain.
 Aortic aneurysm develops if there was irreversible expansion of blood stem lumen.

-There is also true and false aorta aneurysm.
+Doctors differentiate true and false aorta aneurysm.
 True aneurysm is mainly characterized by thinning and extreme bulging of all layers of aorta.
-False aneurysm has the same symptoms as true aneurysm with a difference that it was formed by connective tissue.
+False aneurysm has the same symptoms as true aneurysm with a difference that it is formed by connective tissue.
 False aneurysm usually develops because of pulsating hematoma, which could be a result of trauma or postoperative complications.

-Among other specific complications of aortic aneurysms doctors differentiate gaps of aneurysmal sac, which are in most cases accompanied by internal bleeding and extreme bruising.
+Other specific complications of aortic aneurysms are gaps of aneurysmal sac, which are in most cases accompanied by internal bleeding and extreme bruising.
 A person can also develop aneurysm thrombosis and thromboembolism of the arteries.